01

 San Jose State University’s Department of Justice Studies has a bachelor of science (BS) program in forensic science with distinct concentrations in chemistry, digital evidence, or biology.
 The interdisciplinary courses are designed not only to give students a working knowledge of the field through hands-on, supervised instruction but also to provide students with an awareness of the intersection of law, ethics, and scientific investigation in criminalistics.

-As part of this 120-credit program, students will delve into topics such as crime scene investigation; forensic photography; human anatomy and physiology; organic chemistry; pathophysiology; forensic entomology; principles of biochemistry; instrumental analysis; physical evidence analysis; body fluid and DNA analysis; and toxicology.
+As part of this 120-credit program, students will explore topics such as crime scene investigation, forensic photography, human anatomy and physiology, organic chemistry, pathophysiology, forensic entomology, principles of biochemistry, instrumental analysis, physical evidence analysis, body fluid and DNA analysis, and toxicology.

 • Location: San Jose, CA